DKooijman97/Shooting2Ends/README.md

 gfortran NumberKinds.f90 GridSetup.f90 blas.f lapack.f trapez.f90 threePointScheme.f90 shooting.f90 UserInput.f90 printModule.f90 shooting2EndsMain.f90 -o shooting2EndsMain

 Recommendations for future updates:
-Include possibility to also have the user choose the high of the wall, or the alpha and V0 of an gaussian potential well.
+Include possibility to also have the user choose the hight of the wall, or the alpha and V0 of an gaussian potential well.